ajhoekst/tutorials/00_getting_started/02_passing_arguments/README.md

 # Purpose
 Programs are boring when they only do one thing.
 Let's add the ability to change the program's behavior with program arguments!
-Note: we've changed the output to print the HTTP response headers so we know the program is running differently.
+Note: we've changed the output to print the HTTP response headers so we can see different output.

 # To Run
 ```